 These are an entirely new electricity plate that you replace your current one with.

 When the appliance is not in the plug socket, a cover will automatically slide over to cover the plug holes.
 That way little fingers can’t go in.

 These are so easy and convenient to use but they should always be locked up and kept out of reach of small children.

 The brightly coloured liquitabs, used in washing machines and dishwashers, are attractive to children who may want to hold and squeeze them.
 But they can cause chemical burns if they are ingested or squirted in the eyes.

 In 2017 US research found eye injuries in young children had gone up 30-fold in the past few years caused by such tablets.

 The advice is to always keep liquitabs out of reach of children.
 Store them in a secure container and place them in high cupboards.

 Act quickly if accidents happen

-You can do your utmost to baby proof your home but accidents can still happen.
-Always seek urgent medical attention if they do by taking your baby to A&E or phoning NHS 24 by dialling 111.
-If it is an emergency always dial 999.
+You can do your utmost to baby proof your home but sometimes accidents can happen.
+Always seek urgent medical attention if they do by taking your baby to A&E.

 It’s helpful to print out a card with your Emergency Contact Numbers and Addresses and keep it on the wall, just in case. these can include: